nolanimations/8DX-World-Mogi-Table-Bot/README.md

 ## Mario Kart World (MKWorld) Support

-This version of the Mogi Table Bot introduces experimental support for generating tables from *Mario Kart World* screenshots.
+This fork of the Mogi Table Bot introduces experimental support for generating tables from *Mario Kart World* screenshots.

 To use this feature, you **must** select `MKWorld` mode in the **Settings** tab.